dome9/terraform-provider-dome9/website/docs/r/admission_control_policy.html.markdown

 # dome9_admission_control_policy

 This resource is used to create and modify admission control policy in CloudGuard for Kubernetes.
-An admission control policy is the combination of a Ruleset applied to a specific Kubernetes environment with specific action.
+An admission control policy is the combination of a Ruleset applied to a specific Kubernetes environment with specific action, ruleset type have to be 'kubernetesruntimeassurance''.

 ## Example Usage